 By Guest Author: Scott Roewer

-Now that the kids are back in school, it's time to think to think of Fall cleaning and organizing campaign outside... to the garage.
+As the temperatures are finally creeping up, it's time to take our Spring cleaning and organizing campaign outside... to the garage.
 Make the most of this underappreciated space in your home and get it ready for smart storage and for working on your favorite projects.
-With Winter just around the corner, organizing the garage in order to get the family auto parked overnight inside, is a great goal.
-Here are the steps to take:
+Even if you just want to just make room to finally move your car inside, remember these top tips for your best organizing results:

 1. Designate separate spaces or zones in which to group like items together, such as sports gear, gardening tools, automotive supplies, house repair, etc. It makes finding things easy, clean up is simple, and overall a more functional workspace.